Ratchet & Clank: Rift Apart: Development

 On building the game's traversal mechanics, there was a learning opportunity for Insomniac Games to leverage their experiences from past titles they have developed, to improve upon and expand on the traversal mechanics in Rift Apart.
-Smith stated that "I think the lessons that we learned from Sunset Overdrive and Spider-Man whereas we might've just had a hook shot somewhere, now we’re having areas where you can Hook Shot and then use Phantom Dash and then wall run and then rift tether and it flows together really nicely".
+Smith stated that "I think the lessons that we learned from Sunset Overdrive and Spider-Man whereas we might've just had a hook shot somewhere, now we're having areas where you can Hook Shot and then use Phantom Dash and then wall run and then rift tether and it flows together really nicely".

 Intrigued by the concept of different choices, outcomes and circumstances shaping the trajectory of one's life, the idea of Rivet was born in tandem with the exploration of the alternate universe setting in the franchise.
 Lead writer Lauren Mee and lead animator, Lindsay Thompson, were interested in a new character that would have their own perspective, and survival instincts embodied by their given circumstances in a darker universe.
-Thompson described Rivet as having a "tough exterior and perceived coolness, she’s never cynical, dark or cruel.
+Thompson described Rivet as having a "tough exterior and perceived coolness, she's never cynical, dark or cruel.
 Sure, she might not know the best way to act in a social situation, but she sure as hell isn't shy."
 Smith noted that the team were interested in representing complexity and nuance with parallel counterparts of characters, citing the importance of not depicting characters like Rivet as a "one dimensional" antithesis to their counterparts in every way.
 Mee stressed that it was important that Rivet's lived experiences have not left her jaded, as though she comes with her own struggles, they have not robbed the hope she has in saving her universe against the forces of Emperor Nefarious.
 Following the creation of Rivet, several auditions were held to find the right voice for the character.
 The studio later recruited Jennifer Hale, who had previously voiced the female Commander Shepard in the Mass Effect series.
-Jim Ward, who had voiced Captain Qwark since the series's inception, was unable to reprise his role for Rift Apart due to his declining health, as he was diagnosed with both a precocious form of Alzheimer's disease and COVID-19; he was replaced by Scott Whyte.
+Jim Ward, who had voiced Captain Qwark since the series's inception, was unable to reprise his role for Rift Apart due to his declining health, as he was diagnosed with both a precocious form of Alzheimer's disease and COVID-19; he was replaced by Scott Whyte and died in 2025.

 After a launch-day patch, Rift Apart features a 4K-resolution fidelity mode running at 30 frames per second and two 60 frames per second modes, dubbed as "Performance" and "Performance Ray-Tracing", running at a lower base resolution.
 The game also supports HDR.
 The game takes advantage of the PlayStation 5's DualSense controller, Tempest Engine and dedicated ray tracing hardware to support advanced haptic feedback, 3D spatial audio and real-time ray tracing effects.
 The PlayStation 5's increased processing power and inclusion of a custom solid-state drive enables the game to feature a greater variety of NPCs, enemies, visual effects, and objects within gameplay scenes than prior entries.
 Enhancements in the game design aim to significantly reduce loading times when jumping between worlds.